K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/3/2021

+    1. Fixed Swipes when in RA8876 Cnfiguration.
+Oddity in the FT5206 library which is used with the RA8876.

 ## 4/2/2021

     1. Enabled support for the RA8876 controller based 7" display with FT5206 compatible touch controller.
 Use #ifdef USE_RA8875 to enable the RA8875, else it will use the RA8876.